legaCyMod/android_local_manifest/README.md

-Local manifests to build CyanogenMod 11 for [ZTE Blade III](http://www.modaco.com/topic/367241-cyanogenmod-11/).
+Local manifests to build CyanogenMod 11 for [ZTE Blade III](http://www.modaco.com/topic/367241-cyanogenmod-11/) and Motorola Moto G.

 How to build:
 -------------